Longhunter: Kentucky

-In 1768, an American explorer named John Finley passed through the Yadkin Valley and visited Daniel Boone, with whom he had served in the French and Indian War.
+In 1768, John Finley passed through the Yadkin Valley and visited Daniel Boone, with whom he had served in the French and Indian War.
 Finley told Boone of the natural splendor of Kentucky's Bluegrass region, which he had visited as a merchant before the French and Indian War.
 The following year, the two led an expedition into Kentucky, traveling up the Rockcastle River and establishing a station camp at Red Lick Fork.
-While Boone and a companion named John Stuart were hunting along the Kentucky River, they were captured by the Shawnee, and their pelts were confiscated.
-They returned to their station camp to find it plundered, and learned that Finley and the rest of the expedition had returned to North Carolina.
+While Boone and his companion John Stuart were hunting along the Kentucky River, they were captured by the Shawnee, and their pelts were confiscated.
+They returned to their station camp to find it plundered and learned that Finley and the rest of the expedition had returned to North Carolina.
 Undeterred, Boone and Stuart continued hunting in the region.
 Boone was later joined by his brother, Squire, and the Boone brothers remained in the Kentucky wilderness until 1771.
 Although they again had their pelts confiscated when they were intercepted by the Cherokee at Cumberland Gap, the Boones were nevertheless eager to return to settle in the region.
 Daniel Boone's vivid accounts of his hunting exploits helped draw a flood of settlers to Kentucky in subsequent years.